erroronline1/caro/readme.md

 Text templates arrange generic text chunks.
 Arrange or group chunks within the [drag and drop editor](#miscellaneous).
 Chunks can always be unselected to customize to the actual use case.
 Grouping chunks enhances the perception of the creation form.

-Output wil be copied to clipboad on clicking ot tapping the output field.
+Output wil be copied to clipboad on clicking or tapping the output field.

 ```mermaid
 graph TD;